brendanoshea84/tandem_skydive/README.md

     1. As the jumper could be different from the customer, the payment form can be customized including the billing details.
     1. A finally summary is shown and allows the users to either remove a package or add a package.
     1. A sub-cost per jumper experience is shown as well as an over all cost.
+    1. Once the payment has been successfully recieved from stripe, an email will be sent with the recipt for the purchase.

 ## Features Left to Implement ##